makelinux/git-wizard/README.rst

 Fast
 ----
-* Requires minimal key presses to perform requires actions.
+* Requires minimal key presses to perform the necessary actions.
-* Faster then raw git cli or gui for many actions
+* Faster then raw git CLI or GUI for many actions.

 Comfortable
 ----
-* Prints improved reports
+* Displays improved reports.
-* Takes on routine tasks automatically
+* Automatically performs routine tasks.

 Smart
 ----
-* Prioritizes issues accordingly importance
+* Prioritizes issues by their importance.
-* Filters unstable and proposes to perform suitable tasks
+* Filters unsuitable tasks and proposes to perform suitable ones.

-For example the wizard proposes add changes to stage only when there are changed files.
+For example, the wizard proposes to stage changes only when there are changed files.

 Details